Cooperative Training of Fast Thinking Initializer and Slow Thinking Solver for Conditional Learning: Experiments

 \subsubsection{Sketch images $\rightarrow$ Photo images}

-We next test the model on CUHK Face Sketch database (CUFS) \cite{wang2009face}, where for each face, there is a sketch drawn by an artist based on a photo of the face.
+We next test the model on CUHK Face Sketch database (CUFS) \cite{wang2009face}, where for each face, there is a sketch image drawn by an artist based on a photo of the face.
 We learn to recover the color face images from the sketch images by the proposed framework.
 The network design and hyperparameter setting are similar to the one we used in Section \ref{sec:senmantic}, except that the mini-batch size and the number of paralleled MCMC chains are set to be 4.

-Figure \ref{fig:face}(a) displays the face image synthesis results conditioned on the sketch images.
-The first and second rows show some sketch images, while the third and fourth rows show the corresponding recovered images obtained by sampling from the learned conditional distribution.
-From the results, we can see that the generated facial appearance (color and texture) in each output image is not only reasonable but also consistent with the input sketch face image in the sense that the face identity in each input sketch image remains unchanged after being translating to a photo image.
+Figure \ref{fig:face}(a) displays the face synthesis results conditioned on the sketch images.
+Columns 1 through 4 show some sketch images as input conditions, while columns 5 through 8 show the corresponding recovered images obtained by sampling from the learned conditional distribution.
+From the results, we can see that the generated facial appearance (color and texture) in each output image is not only reasonable but also consistent with the input sketch face image in the sense that the face identity in each sketch image remains unchanged after being translating to a photo image.

-Figure \ref{fig:face}(b) demonstrates the learned sketch (condition) manifold by showing 4 examples of interpolation.
-For each row, the sketch images at the two ends are first encoded into the embedding by $\Phi(C)$, and then each face image in the middle is obtained by first interpolating the sketch embedding, and then generating the images using the initializer with a fixed dropout, and eventually refining the results by the solver via Langevin dynamics.
-Even though there is no ground-truth sketch images for the intervening points, the generated faces appear plausible.
+Figure \ref{fig:face}(b) demonstrates the learned manifold of sketch images (condition) by showing 5 examples of interpolation.
+For each row, the sketch images at the two ends are first encoded into the embedding by $\Phi(C)$, and then each face image in the middle is obtained by first interpolating the sketch embedding, and then generating the images using the initializer with a fixed dropout, and eventually refining the results by the solver via finite-step Langevin dynamics.
+Even though there is no ground truth sketch images for the intervening points, the generated faces appear plausible.
 Since the dropout $X$ is fixed, the only changing factor is the sketch embedding.
-We observe smooth changing of the outline of the generated faces.
+We observe smooth changing of the generated faces.

 We conduct another experiment on UT Zappos50K dataset \cite{tylevcek2013spatial} for photo image recovery from edge image.
 The dataset contains $50k$ training images of shoes.
 Edge images are computed by HED edge detector \cite{xie2015holistically} with post processing.
 We use the same model structure as the one in the last experiment.
 Figure \ref{fig:shoe} shows some qualitative results of synthesizing shoe images from edge images.